Introduction

 Mandate-Driven LPs

-It's also worth noting that some LPs, such as SBICs, CVCs, and public entities like The New Mexico State Investment Council (SIC) have non-negotiable reporting or governance requirements driven by their internal mandates.
+It's also worth noting that some LPs, such as SBICs, CVCs, and public entities like The New Mexico State Investment Council, have non-negotiable reporting or governance requirements driven by their internal mandates.
 These are less a matter of negotiation and more about ensuring fund structures can accommodate statutory or compliance needs.

 How To Make Asks Without Becoming the Problem